UweGerdes/docker-compare-layouts/README.md

 Open the server address listed in the output.
 Read content.

 To use a virtual hostname with ip in the config file you should map it to the container with `--add-host apphostname:192.168.1.10`.
 Perhaps allow firewall rule for docker ip network.

+You may experience different behaviour if the result subdirectories are created:

+- because gulp knows nothing about the new index.json - it will not livereload
+- the default task app-slimerjs-cached-slimerjs will succeed the first time and fail if result cache is filled

+Just restart gulp to have the full experience.

 ## SlimerJS vs. Firefox